arcadexyz/governance/README.md

 ### Timelock

-A contract which allows generic function call to be submitted by users, where the calls can only be executed after a waiting period.
+A contract which allows generic function calls to be submitted by users, where the calls can only be executed after a waiting period.
 Arcade governance uses Council's `Timelock` directly.